aws-samples/hedge-fund-analyst-multi-agent-collaboration/README.md

     ```.bash
     git clone https://github.com/madhurprash/hedge-fund-multi-agent-collaboration.git
     ```
-1. Set Up API Keys - Create a `.env` file in the root directory with the following content (these API keys are used to fetch financial data, crawl the web and track agent actions from external sites such as Weave and Travily)
+1. Set Up API Keys - Create a [`.env`](.env) file in the root directory or modify the existing one with the following content (these API keys are used to fetch financial data, crawl the web and track agent actions from external sites such as Weave and Travily).
+You can create accounts and generate your API keys here: [financial datasets](https://financialdatasets.ai), [tavily](https://tavily.com) and [weave](https://wandb.ai/site/weave/).
     ```env
     WEAVE_API_KEY=<your_weave_api_key>
     TRAVILY_API_KEY=<your_travily_api_key>
     FINANCIAL_DATASET_API=<your_financial_dataset_api_key>
     ```
 1. Run all notebooks in the following order that creates the sub agents and then finally the supervisor agent to intelligently route respective requests.
-Run the following noteobooks in a `conda_python3` environment.
+Run the following notebooks in a `conda_python3` environment.
 All instructions and additional notes are given in the respective notebooks:
     ```
     0_fundamental_analyst_agent
       |